OpenUpSA/pombola/docs/INSTALL.md

 ## Demo data

-We use the [demodata.json](./pombola/core/fixtures/demodata.json) fixture to make it easy to set up a fully functional PA site on developer environments.
+We use the [demodata.json](./pombola/core/fixtures/demodata.json) fixture to make it easy to set up a fully functional PA site in developer environments.

-Remember to add a new fixture to [demodata.json](./pombola/core/fixtures/demodata.json) when:
+Remember to create or update fixtures when:

 - Adding a hard-coded link to a new info page (e.g. `{% url 'info_page', 'some-new-page' %}` ).
+- Creating a new model that is used somewhere on the site.
+- Adding more filtering to a page.

 Production deployment